HDFGroup/hermes/benchmarks/HermesVFD/README.md

 cd hdf5-iotest
 git checkout hermes-vfd
 ```
-We need two config files `hermes.conf` and `hdf5_iotest.ini` to start `hdf5-iotest` with
+We need two config files `hermes.yaml` and `hdf5_iotest.ini` to start `hdf5-iotest` with
 Hermes buffering system.

-To create hermes.conf configuration file for Hermes environment setup, user can start from
+To create hermes.yaml configuration file for Hermes environment setup, user can start from
-the provided example hermes.conf (named `hermes.conf_4KB_128KB_example`) and modify it
+the provided example hermes.yaml (named `hermes.conf_4KB_128KB_example`) and modify it
 to match different system setup and test purposes.
 For example, user can modify
 `mount_points` and `swap_mount` in the config file according to the system configuration.
 Once the file is ready, place it to top hdf5-iotest directory.